 - Trap Size: .007" - .02" for flexo / 0" for digital

 - Bar Code Size: 85% - 120%

-Download a PDF copy of our Label Artwork Checklist.
+Download a PDF copy of our Label Artwork Guidelines.
 This will help ensure you have your label files set up properly to be printed, saving time and money.

 back to top